 If you are requesting access to any documents which do not contain your personal information then your application must be made under the RTI Act (see above).
 There is an application fee of $49.70 for all RTI Act applications and possible processing charges.
 The application fee cannot be waived.

-If you have any questions about how to pay the application fee, please contact the agency you are applying to.
-You can find a list of RTI and IP agency contacts on the RTI website4 or by contacting the OIC Enquiries Service.
+If you have questions about how to pay the application fee, please contact the agency you are applying to.
+You can find a list of RTI and IP agency contacts for departments on the RTI website.3 If the agency is not a department then refer to their website to locate contact details for the RTI Unit.
+If you cannot find the agency contact details then the OIC Enquiries Service may be able to assist you.

 If the documents will contain your personal information then there are additional evidence of identity and evidence of authority requirements for the agent.